jacobahodge/Python-Basics/README.md

 **Tuples = ( )**
 - **Ordered and immutable.
 Duplicates are allowed.
 Faster for processing.**
 - Can contain different data types.

+**#Dictionaries { } **
+- Used to store key-value pairs.
+- The keys have to be immutable and unique and are often characters.
+- Dictionaries support any data type.